 The borrower is not required to pay back the loan until the home is sold or otherwise vacated.
 At that time, the loan must be paid back in full.
 Besides this, the only other obligations the borrower has are to maintain the home, perform any necessary repairs, and stay current on property taxes and insurance premiums.
 Otherwise, they risk default.

 Still have questions about reverse mortgages?
-Contact a Mortgage Loan Originator today!
+Contact a Reverse Mortgage Loan Originator today!